What does the trip fee cover?

 We operate out of the policies of parks and Leave No Trace principles for each of our trips.
-This translates to average maximum group size of 7 guests and 2 trained guides.
+For park tours and day trips we have a maximum of 24 guests and 2 or 3 guides.
+However, our average is about 14 people for Heritage Experiences.
 Some group programs have increased spaces available due to specialized permits, increased campsite capacity, or permission from Parks staff.

 For trips as part of the Youth Outdoors Project, we offer increased group sizes for some of our program options.
 These are dependant on factors such as location, activity type, and leadership needs.
 Contact us for details.

 Canoe Trips - Guests must be 8 years and with a parent/guardian present for Beginner trips and 12 years old and with a parent/guardian present for Intermediate trips.

 Hiking Trips - Guests must be 12 years and with a parent/guardian present for Beginner trips and 16 years old and with a parent/guardian present for Intermediate trips.

 Winter Trips - Guests must be 12 years and with a parent/guardian present for Beginner trips and 14 years old and with a parent/guardian present for Intermediate trips.